seantis/libres/docs/concepts.rst

 Reservations need to be confirmed, before the reserved slots are created and the reservation is linked to these reserved slots.

+This confirmation isn't necessarily done by humans, but Libres expects you to create a reservation and to confirm it in two distinct steps.
+You are free to run these two steps at the same time, but you do have to run both of them.

 Context / Registry
 ------------------